 Newtown Hockey Wish List

 The ‘Wish List’ for the Club includes two major facility items.

 - A synthetic surface hockey pitch at Lloyd Reserve.
 This would offer a more convenient venue and reduced travel time to training and matches for members.
 This is a very long term dream, as such facilities usually cost in excess of $1 million.

 - Extension of the Claire and Alan Barnes Pavilion at King Lloyd Reserve.
-The pavilion currently has no female specific change facilites and the limited social space makes it difficult to hold club functions which would promote socialisation and club unity.
+The pavilion currently has no female specific change facilites, limited storage space and limited social space which makes it difficult to hold club functions and promote socialisation and club unity.

 Consultation with joint user groups at Lloyd Reserve, Geelong Touch Football and Murgheboluc Cricket Club, has resulted in a project plan to produce a pavilion with female specific change rooms, increased social space, kitchen improvements and increased storage capacity.
 This would create a more user friendly space for members to gather and would assist in welcoming new members.

 The projected cost for the plan as a whole is $1.3 million, which would be shared between the 3 user groups.
 The project could be constructed in 3 (or even 4 stages), with a revised Stage 1 costed at $370,000.
 An application for Stage 1 funding from the City of Greater Geelong has been successful in the recent round of grant announcements.
 Each of the 3 clubs has committed to providing $10,000 to supplement the grant funds.
 This stage of the project is due to be completed by April 2023.

 How Can You Help?

 Give a Donation and Get a Tax Deduction